estacimo/EstasBookStore/README.txt

 1734
 Added the IActionResult Upsert to the ProductController and modified the API call to include the Category and CoverType properties

+1739
+Added Index view for Product and modified the code for it